mugiwaranolstar/PDM-group-33/README.md

 Finally, with this command the MPC algorithm's path is simulated in the pybullet environment while respecting collision and kinematic constraints.

    - **Note that the three scripts need to be run in the aforementioned order for them to work together.**

+The 'Results_csv' directory contains the csv files of the paths discussed in the report.